 Throughout the year the Flagler Museum hosts a variety of special programs dedicated to enhancing understanding of America's Gilded Age.
-During the special fall and winter exhibits free programs like Gallery Talks and Children's Exhibit Activities increase the value of a Museum visit.
+During the special fall and winter exhibits free programs like Gallery Talks increase the value of a Museum visit.

-Each afternoon, from Thanksgiving through Easter, Flagler Museum presents a Gilded Age Style Tea in the Café des Beaux-Arts.
+Each afternoon, from the day after Thanksgiving through the day before Easter, the Flagler Museum presents a Gilded Age Style Tea in the Café des Beaux-Arts.
 The Tea features an array of delicacies and refreshments reminiscent of the elegance of entertaining during the Gilded Age.
 A selection of gourmet tea sandwiches, traditional scones, and sweets are complemented by the Flagler Museum's own Whitehall Special Blend tea.

 During the holiday season Whitehall's first floor is decorated in traditional Gilded Age splendor.
-The 16-foot Grand Hall Christmas tree with its historically accurate trimmings is the center of Whitehall's holiday celebrations.
-On the first Sunday of December the Tree Lighting festivities include holiday music played on Whitehall's original 1,249 pipe J.H. & C.S.
+The 16-foot tall Grand Hall Christmas tree, with its historically accurate trimmings, is the center of Whitehall's holiday celebrations.
+On the first Sunday of December the annual Tree Lighting festivities include holiday music played on Whitehall's original 1,249 pipe J.H. & C.S.
 Odell & Co. organ, choir performance in the Courtyard, and holiday refreshments in the West Room.
 The event culminates with Henry Flagler's youngest descendants lighting the Grand Hall Christmas tree.
 The Museum also offers Holiday Evening Tours where visitors discover the origins of American Christmas traditions, and have a rare opportunity to see Whitehall by the glow of the original 1902 light fixtures.

 The Flagler Museum Music Series continues to bring acclaimed musicians to the finest chamber music venue in South Florida.
 Visitors are invited to experience chamber music, as it was intended, in a gracious and intimate setting typical of Gilded Age performances.
-Reviewers hailed the Music Series performances as "positively spellbinding," "high-spirited," and "musically adventurous."
-After each concert audience members have the rare opportunity to meet performers during a champagne and dessert reception.